KeithPinson/MNIST-with-Tolerance-Maps/README.md

 a tolerance: from no-tolerance (no ink should be here) to high-tolerance (highly probable ink will be here).

-For the MNIST test dataset, a test digit that matches closest to a particalar tolerance map, is then presumed to be that particular digit.

 <table><tr><td>
 <center><label><img src="https://github.com/KeithPinson/MNIST-with-Tolerance-Maps/blob/master/Resources/mnist_input_0-3d.png?raw=true"/><br/>
 3D representation of MNIST input #0, the number 5<label></center>